 What is Environmental Systems Engineering?

 Environmental systems engineering begins with the concept that the Earth and its environment form a complex integrated system whose parts should not be viewed in isolation.
 The gases, liquids, and solids that make up the earth system meet and interact with each other at interfaces, and an understanding of these interactions facilitates the solution of environmental problems related to air, land, and water, and any associated environmental health hazards.
-The Environmental Systems Engineering degree program provides a broad background and understanding of the sources, causes, and choices of remedies for industrially related environmental pollution to ensure that the health and welfare of workers and the environment can be preserved.
+The Environmental Systems Engineering degree program provides a broad background and understanding of the sources, causes, and choices of remedies for industrially related environmental pollution and related hazards to ensure that the health and welfare of workers, the public, and the environment can be preserved.

 Environmental systems engineers also collaborate with environmental scientists, urban and regional planners, hazardous-waste technicians, and other engineers to address environmental problems and environmental sustainability.